CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

 # SAP HANA Database

-In some cases, a customer would like to use a HANA database user other than SYSTEM, e.g., to avoid giving employees access to all related privileges (as the SYSTEM user has all the privileges needed to set up, manage and update in the system).
-Here, you can find requirements for setting up another user in the system that can be used to operate on Crystal reports through CompuTec PDC.
+When working with SAP HANA databases, it's often preferable to use a database user other than the default SYSTEM user.
+This approach helps maintain security by restricting access to only the necessary privileges, rather than granting full administrative control as the SYSTEM user inherently does.
+This guide outlines the requirements and steps needed to set up an alternative database user for operations such as running Crystal Reports through CompuTec PDC.

 ---

-The following requirements are described in [SAP Business One note no. 2302616 - Validation - SAP HANA database user privileges](https://connect.computec.pl/download/attachments/233506987/2302616_E_20190607.pdf?version=1&modificationDate=1649077528287&api=v2) have to be met:
+The following requirements as described in [SAP Business One note no. 2302616 - Validation - SAP HANA database user privileges](https://connect.computec.pl/download/attachments/233506987/2302616_E_20190607.pdf?version=1&modificationDate=1649077528287&api=v2) have to be met:

 ```text
 Roles: